 Drivers unfamiliar to staff should be prepared to show a picture ID.
 Please note that the speed limit in the parking lot is 10 MPH.
-For the safety of our students, parents, and staff, please be mindful of speed while driving through the parking lot.
+For the safety of our students, parents, and staff, please be mindful of your speed while driving through the parking lot.
+When visiting the building, individuals are required to present a valid picture ID before being issued a guest pass.